vaquierm/MNIST_Classification/README.md

 * `unprocessed_predictions.py` has the scripts to train a model, using the unprocessed Modified MNIST dataset, and produce predictions in the form of Kaggle results.
 * `isolated_prediction.py` has the scripts to train a model, using the original MNIST dataset, and make predictions on the individual digits of each image.
 * `triplet_predictions.py` has the scripts to train a model and make predictions, using a modified version of the Modified MNIST dataset, where each image is the concatenation of the three isolated digits.
-* `util/fileio.py` defines the functionalities needed for reading from and writing to .csv files.
+* `util/fileio.py` defines the functionalities needed for reading from and writing to files.
 * `ensemble.py` includes the implementation of an ensemble method, which takes all predictions that are stored in the `results/ensemble/` folder and outputs a prediction in the form of a .csv file, which is placed in the `results/` folder.
 * `data_processing/` has the scripts necessary for different data processing strategies.
 * `data_analysis.ipynb` is a jupyter notebook that analyzes the dataset for this classification task.